 How are you fasting during Great Lent?
-This year, the Orthodox Church began its forty-day fasting period in preparation for Great and Holy Easter (Pascha) on May 2nd.
+This year, the Orthodox Church began its forty-day fasting period (more than 40 this year!) on Monday, March 14th, in preparation for Great and Holy Easter (Pascha) on May 1st.
+The date this year is especially far from Western Christian Easter, which will be celebrated soon on March 27th.
 Information on calculating the date of Easter can be found at the end of this article, along with other links for fasting.
 This short article will by no means capture the entirety of this beautiful tradition, but simply provide the basic introduction and direct you to additional content.

 The sacred and venerable discipline of fasting in the Orthodox Church, linked to both the Old and New Testaments, is a tradition which continues to be observed today.
 The icon above illustrates Christ’s temptation by Satan during his fast in the desert.
 (Matthew 4:1-2)